 Opportunity: Alarming statistics have driven the high-level United Nations Conference to Support the Implementation of Sustainable Development Goal 14 in June 2017.
 While the protected share of marine sites around the world that are designated as key biodiversity has increased in the last 16 years, there is an urgent need to be ramped up, especially when it comes to indiscriminate fishing and land-based pollution.
 UNCTAD, ILO, IMO, IOM, UNDP, UNOC, UNESCO, and UN Environment have expressed common interest on this particular issue.
+UNODC's Global Maritime Crime Programme (GMCP) is implementing activities with focus on capacity building in maritime law enforcement both on land and sea, including combatting fisheries crime.
+GMCP works closely with IMO, INTERPOL and FAO in this regard.
 UN Oceans has made an important contribution to enhancing interagency cooperation and coordination on oceans via its creation and management of the UN Oceans inventory of mandates and activities which is increasingly being populated with valuable content by the member agencies.
 Going forward in 2017, UN Oceans has been requested by the General Assembly to review and revise its Terms of Reference, last updated in 2013.
 This may create opportunities to strengthen and broaden UN-Oceans mandate, capacity and impact, by (for example) providing it with sustained financial and human resources and high level leadership.

-3.3 Cross-Sector Collaboration & Nexus Opportunities
+3.3 Cross-Sector Collaboration and Nexus Opportunities